 STUDENT IDENTIFICATION - All students will be issued a student I.D. card at the beginning of the year.
+Students must show their ID card in order to get on campus in the morning.
 Students must carry this I.D. on campus and present it to school personnel when requested to do so.
 Replacement I.D. cards may be purchased from the A.S.B. office.
 This photo identification card will also be used for boarding school buses to and from school.

-STUDENT PRIVILEGES -Dances and other extra-curricular social events are a privilege enjoyed by students.
+STUDENT PRIVILEGES -Dances and other extracurricular social events are a privilege enjoyed by students.
 Students may lose these privileges if they have:

-- outstanding obligations such as fees or damage assessments - four or more period truancies and/or eight tardies - discipline issues
+- outstanding obligations such as fees or damage assessments - 12 or more tardies (or 4 detentions) that have not been served - discipline issues